 Lake Erie western basin fishing reports Port Clinton, OH

 Lake Erie walleye catching is as good as it gets!
 Limit catches pretty much daily!
 Walleye fishing like the early 80’s.
-Pretty much everyone is catching limits just some get them quicker than others.
+Everyone is catching limits just some get them quicker than others.

 Lake Erie Fishing Report May 21st.